VLucet/stats_rethinking_julia/index.md

 ~~~
 ### An exploration with Julia and `Turing.jl`

-This repository contains the code required to reproduce (some of) the figures in
-Statistical Rethinking using the Julia package Turing.
+This repository contains the code required to reproduce (some of) the figures in Statistical Rethinking using the Julia package Turing.
+Throughout the website, the page number for the coresponding figure are given for the second edition of the book.

 ### By chapter: